 - Intraoral cameras are very effective in oral cancer screening.
 The images give an accurate measurement and description of the tumor for better evaluation of the patient’s oral condition.
 Traditional screening does not provide such accuracy.

 - Intraoral cameras make you an active part in the examination and treatment of your teeth and gums.
 When you have a visual of your mouth, you have the required information, and it becomes easier for you to make decisions regarding what kind of treatment you want.

 - The powerful magnification feature of the camera allows the dentist to detect the early stages of several gum infections and cavities, which would have been impossible in mirror examinations.
 Dentists can start the treatment without much delay.

 - The images can be referred to in different stages of the treatment to check for progress and changes in your oral health.

-- Your dentist can educate you better about your oral hygiene and customize your care using the enlarged visions of your mouth.
+- Your dentist can educate you better about your oral hygiene and customize your care using the enlarged images of your mouth.

-- Sometimes your insurance company needs clear proof of the oral problems before issuing the insurance claim.
-Images from the intraoral cameras can act as visual proofs.
+- Sometimes your insurance company needs clear proof of the oral problems before approving treatment.
+Images from the intraoral cameras can act as visual proof.